 The Microsoft co-founder made his Bitcoin support public back in 2014 at the Sibos Conference in Boston.
 Bill Gates told Entrepreneur, “Bitcoin is better than currency in that you don’t have to be physically in the same place and, of course, for large transactions, currency can get pretty inconvenient.”
-And he believes in the technology Bitcoin is using.

 Next: Is it working?
 This Virgin mogul weighs in.

 2. Richard Branson

 Virgin founder and billionaire Richard Branson is a huge fan of the blockchain technology.
 In terms of whether Branson believes Bitcoin will work, he told Bitcoin.com, “Well, I think it is working.
 There may be other currencies like it that may be even better.
 But in the meantime, there’s a big industry around Bitcoin — people have made fortunes off Bitcoin, some have lost money.
 It is volatile, but people make money off of volatility too.”
 His Virgin Group company is happy to take Bitcoin in all sectors of its business.

 Next: A famous actor and investor has us all listening.